Sign in | Register

 The best fullback I ever saw he could stop anyone with a crunching tackle, you never had any fear if the opposition broke the line with Arthur Keegan still to beat your line was in safe hands.
 As an attacking force Arthur would regularly link into the threequarter line from a scrum to create the extra man and overlap to create a try.
 Great man, great player, great coach and gave me my happiest day when Bramley lifted the flodlit trophy in 1973, happy days.

-• Want to have your say about this player?
+Want to have your say?
 Add a comment.

-Contributions: Shawn Dollin, Andrew Ferguson, Greg Fiveash
+Contributions: Shawn Dollin, Greg Fiveash, Andrew Ferguson, Paul Carter